artismarti/recruit/questions.md

 ## Fast-working, fast-speed, constant changing environments sound great, but what work place adjustments do you make for someone with dyslexia, or an older member of staff?

-## Describe the ergonomity of your workstations, if you do pair programming how do you ensure the environment is suitable for both developers?
+## Describe the ergonomics of your workstations, if you do pair programming how do you ensure the environment is suitable for both developers?